mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.ListViewLayout" .number .do} *ListViewLayout* : Specifies type of layout for ListView row.
 Designer only property.

+{:id="ListView.Orientation" .number} *Orientation*
+: Specifies the style the button.
+This does not check that the argument is a legal value.

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).